Advice when Making a Will

 Getting expert help from a Solicitor

 When someone dies without leaving a will, dealing with their estate can be complicated.
-It can also take a long time – months or even years in some very complex cases.
+It can also take several months or even years in some very complex cases.

-If matters are complex or you feel you need help, it’s a good idea to consult a solicitor as soon as possible.
-It’s advisable to show them all the information and documentation you have about the deceased person’s property, belongings and financial affairs.
+If the assets of the deceased are complicated or you feel you need help, it’s a good idea to consult a solicitor as soon as possible.
+It’s advisable to show them all the information and documentation you have about the deceased person’s property, belongings, and financial affairs.
 In the meantime, it may be a good idea to put small valuable items away for safekeeping.

 Who can deal with the deceased person’s estate?

-Usually a close relative like a spouse, child or parent will have the legal right to sort out the estate of the person who has died.
+Usually the next of kin (a close relative like a spouse, child, or parent) will have the legal right to sort out the estate of the person who has died.

 Applying for a Grant of Letters of Administration